 Me: “Welcome, Sarah and David.
 I understand you’re feeling disconnected.
 Could each of you share your perspective on what’s happening in your relationship?”

-• Sarah: “I feel like David is never really present.
-When we’re together, he’s either on his phone or lost in his thoughts.
+- Sarah: “I feel like David is never really present.
+He’s either on his phone or lost in his thoughts when we’re together.
 It makes me feel like I’m not important to him.”

-• David: “It’s not that I don’t care, I just feel like no matter what I do, it’s never enough for Sarah.
-I don’t know how to make her happy anymore, so I withdraw to avoid more arguments.”
+- David: “It’s not that I don’t care, I just feel like no matter what I do, it’s never enough for Sarah.
+I no longer know how to make her happy, so I withdraw to avoid more arguments.”

 Marriage Counseling Session 2: Sharing Vulnerable Emotions